NextCenturyCorporation/mcs-scene-generator/ILE_API.md

 - `keyword` (string, or list of strings): The type of object, like confusor, container, obstacle, or occluder.
 If an array is given, one will be chosen for each creation of this group.
+    - `"asymmetric_containers"`: Asymmetric open-topped containers.
+    Subset of `"open_topped_containers"`.
+Used in interactive support relations tasks.
+    - `"bins"`: Bin-like containers.
+Subset of `"open_topped_containers"`.
+    Used in interactive spatial reorientation tasks.
     - `"confusors"`: Objects that are similar to the target in two of the
     following: color, shape, size.
     - `"containers"`: Receptacles that can contain other objects and can